Ministry of National Development (Singapore): Infrastructure

-Planning and Research

-The Planning and Research Department undertakes policy reviews, and research and economic analyses.
-It also carries out international relations work by liaising with foreign counterparts to facilitate the exchange of knowledge and expanding international outreach efforts.

 Eco-City Project Office

 The Eco-City Project Office spearheads the Sino-Singapore Tianjin Eco-City, which seeks to address the challenges of sustainable development in a holistic and balanced manner.

 Centre for Liveable Cities

 The Centre for Liveable Cities (CLC) was set up in 2008 by the MND and the Ministry of the Environment and Water Resources.
 It is a research think tank that focuses on sustainable urban development.
 It seeks to understand Singapore's transformation in the last five decades, and to create and share knowledge and urban solutions for "current and future challenges relevant to Singapore and other cities".

 Statutory Boards

 The ministry oversees five statutory boards and three professional committees.
 These are: